County of Santa Barbara

 January 27, 2026

-application, and if awarded, execute the Grant Subaward Agreement, which includes the
+if awarded, execute the Grant Subaward Agreement, which includes the Grant Subaward

-Grant Subaward Assurances, Program Standard Assurance Addendum, Standard Certification
+Assurances, Program Standard Assurance Addendum, Standard Certification of Compliance, and

 A-16)